lvl7wizard/calculator-app/README.md

 # Casio SL-300SV

-Welcome to my Casio SL-300SV calculator replica.
+Welcome to my Casio SL-300SV calculator replica created using JavaScript and React.
-I initially created this project as a way of exploring the capabilities of CSS Grid for designs.
-I have since added basic functionalities for all buttons.
+I created this project as a way of exploring the capabilities of CSS Grid for creating layouts and to practice working from pre-existing designs.
+I have added basic functionalities for all buttons.

 ## Live Demo